Code of Conduct

 - Hold vendors to this same Code of Conduct as part of their dealings with the Catholic Health System.

-- Notify the Compliance Officer of instances of non compliance and in a timely manner.
+- Notify the appropriate person of instances of non-compliance and in a timely manner.

 - Ensure appropriate corrective action is taken in a timely manner.